Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Application examples

-Compared to the Sobel filtering the proposed technique has several distinctive characteristics: \begin{itemize} \item The filter is defined globally: features on the whole picture are taken into account.
+The filter defined by local complexity values has several characteristics that differ from other more traditional image processing techniques: \begin{itemize} \item The filter is defined globally: features are defined on the whole picture.
 For example the flat zones in the original image are detected as having low complexity.
 When the filter is applied locally this information is taken into account.
-While the Sobel filter is sensitive to noise in the local grey level gradients, the proposed filter assigns a low complexity to similar regions.
-The extreme example would be the cellular automaton background in Figure \ref{fig:rule110results}: the Sobel filter would detect many edges for each small triangle pattern, while the proposed filter assigns a low (blank) value for these patterns. \item Fine details are similarly considered statistically on the whole picture.
+The extreme example would be the cellular automaton background in Figure \ref{fig:rule110results}: many edges would be detected for each small triangle pattern using a simple gray level gradient based filtering, but the proposed filter assigns a low value for these repetitive patterns. \item Fine details are similarly considered statistically on the whole picture.
 In the bottom-left region of the picture, the filaments attached to the hat are detected as single units: each light-dark transition has its own complexity, low values are whitened out by the ranking.
-The Sobel filter detects two transitions, one on each side of the filament, according to grey level differences only.
-Note that this is not a perfect effect: some filaments (on top of the hat light background) are also detected as two transitions with the proposed filter, depending on the global statistical properties of each involved light-dark transition.
-Yet in general the proposed algorithm produces finer details and less artifacts. \item In a different image where each light/dark edge pattern would occur with a different frequency the proposed algorithm would produce a different result locally, while the Sobel filter would be unaffected by the rest of the picture.
-This might be an advantage or not, depending on the application. \item Making global statistics and clustering probability distributions comes with a computational cost.
-While Sobel filtering is very efficient, applying the proposed algorithm requires comparatively large computation times (in the order of one to two hours with a dual-core 3.16GHz Intel CPU). \end{itemize} The effect of increasing the kernel size is shown in the middle and bottom rows.
-A small Gaussian kernel size effectively induce a bad generalisation (over fitting in another context).
-This is apparent in the form of a noisy background.
-The effect of using a rank-based representation attenuates this noise while keeping the high-frequency edge components that have high complexity values (top-left vs middle-left images).
-Larger kernel sizes smooth more and more details.
-In the bottom row, with no pre-processing, this effect helps to obtain large regions with approximately the same complexity.
-When the kernel size is too high black speckles appear on the image, corresponding to spurious $(x,z)$ joint distributions that are unique to this pixel and not found in the rest of the picture.
+This also differs from gray level gradient filtering techniques that are prone to emit an edge on each side of the filament. \item Making global statistics and clustering probability distributions comes with a computational cost.
+The time consuming task is to build the statistics: it took 37 minutes on a 2.2Ghz quad-core CPU to build the probability distributions for the Fig. \ref{fig:imageFilterExample} with a kernel width of $1.5$ units in the joint space $X\times Z$.
+By comparison clustering the causal states with 3 passes of the linear clustering took 57 seconds, and applying the utility took 100 ms. \end{itemize} It would be interesting to combine the complexity-based filters to other well-established edge detection, segmentation or noise removal algorithms.
+The goal of this article is to introduce the decisional states and their applications in different contexts.
+The proposed edge detection is only a demonstration of how the main concept might be used in practice, this framework may possibly be adapted for generic feature detection with a variant setup (especially alternative utility functions and larger support for the pixels in the $X$ space).